Competoom History, Family Crest & Coats of Arms

 Another reference states "the family was seated at Compton, called 'in the Windgate,' soon after the Conquest."
 "Philip de Compton is the first of the name who certainly held the manor of Compton, in the fifth of John."

-Important Dates for the Competoom family
+Early History of the Competoom family

 This web page shows only a small excerpt of our Competoom research.
 Another 216 words (15 lines of text) covering the years 1212, 1650, 1482, 1528, 1630, 1625, 1663, 1632, 1713, 1675, 1713, 1601, 1643, 1622, 1681, 1660, 1681, 1675, 1679, 1669, 1691, 1673, 1743, 1632, 1713, 1675 and 1713 are included under the topic Early Competoom History in all our PDF Extended History products and printed products wherever possible.